Free Walking Tour in Oslo

 ...and more!

-We’d like to mention that this is not a free tour for big groups, schools, or companies.
-The locals share this free experience with people who are genuinely looking to touch base on some of the most important points in town without having to pay hundreds for a tour.
-They even state that if you’re a group of six or more, they won’t proceed with the tour, and you’ll need to book a private one (which is still affordable, compared to other tour companies).
+We’d like to clarify that this is not a free tour for big groups, schools, or companies.
+The locals share this free experience with individuals who are genuinely interested in connecting with the city.
+This allows travelers to touch base on some of the most important points in town without spending a fortune.

-Do not see this free tour as a way to get something for free with your big group, but more as a gesture Oslo offers if you, or you and a friend, are traveling alone and don’t want to spend a lot on a paid tour.
-Here in Norway, we trust each other a lot and expect people to follow the rules - that’s how it´s possible to maintain these free tours and other cool things.
-So, let’s keep it fair and follow them.
+Do not see this free tour as a way to get something for free with your big group.
+Instead, view it as a gesture Oslo offers to those traveling solo or with a companion.
+People in Norway trust each other and expect adherence to the rules.
+This communal trust helps maintain these free tours and other cool experiences in the city.

 Now, the important question is: Have you taken the tour yet?
 How was it?
 Drop a comment below and spill the tea.
 We’d love to hear all about your experience!